 With a “failure rate of only 0.7%”, the boss of Malongo says “no regrets” at this relocation.
 And this even if the adventure began with a subcontractor who ultimately did not do the trick, creating the need to start over from scratch but allowing the rate to be doubled by creating its own factory.
 And this, too, even if the made in France is actually not that much of a seller.
 “Everyone is for it, but it’s not the same story when you find yourself in front of the shelf,” smiles Jean-Pierre Blanc, who says he doesn’t make any margin on these machines.
 It’s a plus, but it doesn’t encourage the act of purchase either. »

 After having gone through “supply problems”, the Eoh coffee maker, which comes in several colors, seems to have a bright future ahead of it.
 Now produced in 70,000 copies per year, it is attracting more and more individuals in France and abroad, as well as many hotels that equip their rooms with it.
-The Vendée production company, which also manufactures the central part of the professional machines stamped Malongo, will soon inherit the after-sales service of Eoh.
-Already thinking about the future evolutions of the machine, its director hopes to soon move to larger premises.
+The Vendée production company, which also manufactures the central part of the professional machines stamped Malongo, will soon inherit the following-sales service of Eoh.
+Already thinking regarding the future evolutions of the machine, its director hopes to soon move to larger premises.